|

 addition to the straight species, several cultivars are available from native

 plant nurseries.
-The cultivar
+The cultivar Salvia

 munzii

-has lovely lavender
+'Baja Blue' has lovely lavender

 flowers and is garden hardy.
 It grows to

-3-6 ft. tall and wide
+3-6 ft. tall and wide.
+Salvia

-'Emerald Cascade'
+munzii 'Emerald Cascade' is

 a short cultivar (1-3 ft tall) with a mounding growth habit (to 4-5 ft